 Here, all four requirements demonstrate the need for intervention.
 First, the motion is timely.
-Plaintiffs filed their complaint just ten hours ago, and ADP files this motion before the Court has heard argument or made any substantive rulings.
-The first hearing is currently scheduled for this afternoon, and Defendants have not yet been served.
+Plaintiffs filed their complaint over the weekend, and ADP files this motion before the Court has heard argument or made any substantive rulings.
 Timeliness under Rule 24 is "flexible" and the most important consideration "is whether the delay in moving for intervention will prejudice the existing parties to the case."
 Weaver v.
 Synthes, Ltd. (U.S.A.), 162 Ariz.
 442, 446 (App.
 1989).
 Given that all issues remain live before the Court, no party will be prejudiced by ADP's intervention, and the Court should therefore consider the motion timely.

 Second and third, ADP clearly has important rights at stake that would be impaired if the Court were to grant Plaintiffs' requested relief.
-Given that this matter concerns how ballots cast in a critically important election are observed, processed, and counted, it plainly affects the fundamental voting rights of ADP and its members and constituents.
+Given that this matter concerns how ballots cast in a critically important election are tabulated, it plainly affects the fundamental voting rights of ADP and its members and constituents.
 See State v.
 Key, 128 Ariz.
 419, 421 (App.
 1981) (noting the right to vote as "fundamental").
+As a critical participant in the electoral process, ADP has interests in preserving a predictable, fair and equitable electoral environment.
+These interests are readily sufficient to merit intervention.